88-Pallav/git-repo/README.md

 Note: When you create a repo using GUI the above command changes from master to main:
       git push origin main

+Summary:
+a.
+Make the changes
+b.
+Save the changes
+c. add the changes (git add .)
+d. commit the changes (git commit)
+e. push the changed (git push)